bozellqp/kbozell/writeups/HTB/Windows/Blackfield.md

 ```└─$ pypykatz lsa minidump lsass.DMP ```

-This reveals a treasure trove of information, with information about logon sessions from several sensitive users.
+This reveals a treasure trove of information, with information about logon sessions from several sensitive users.<br>
 The password hashes for the accounts with the most privileges (Administrator and DC01$) are not working.
 The passwords were probably rotated after the security audit.
 But there's an NTLM hash for a user that might have been overlooked:

 ```FILE: ======== lsass.DMP =======